Bundaberg Airport

 Bundaberg Airport is a regional airport serving Bundaberg, a city in the Australian state of Queensland.
 It is located 2.5 NM southwest of the city centre, on North Childers Road and Takalvan Street.
 The airport is owned and operated by the Bundaberg Regional Council.
 It is also known as Bundaberg Regional Airport.

 The Royal Flying Doctor Service has one of its nine Queensland bases at Bundaberg Airport.

-The Bundaberg Regional Council conducted major works on the runway, terminal, carpark and navigation aids in 2009–10 in an attempt to attract services using A320/737 type aircraft.
+The Bundaberg Regional Council conducted major works on the runway, terminal, carpark and navigation aids in 2009–10 in an attempt to attract services using larger jet airliners.